QuantConnect/quantconnect-cli/README.md

 $ yarn global add quantconnect-cli
 ```

-After installing using the instructions above, `cd` into an empty directory and run `qcli` init to set-up a QuantConnect CLI project.
-This command will ask you for your API credentials and pull your current projects to the empty directory.
+After installing using the instructions above, simply `cd` into an empty directory and run `qcli init` to set-up a QuantConnect CLI project.
 After that's done, all the commands from the list down below are available to you.

 # Commands